klovens/juxtapose/README.md

   "min_alpha": 0.001
   }
   ```
 To run the anchoring step, we also require the genes/nodes of the network that will be used as the anchor points in the networks that are going to be compared.
 As the networks will be compared, these synthetic structures that are attached to the real networks should be the same.
 We have provided line_anchors.csv for this example, but this list can be catered or limited to any sets of nodes a user would like to select as potential anchors.
+The name of the file used needs to be set in the config file using the "anchor_file_address" parameter.

 To add anchor nodes, run the following command.
 ```sh